-Everest Basecamp Trek and Others Treks in Nepal
+Everest Base Camp Trek vs Other Treks in Nepal

-The Everest Base Camp Trek surely is one of the most sought out trekking destinations of Nepal.
+The Everest Base Camp Trek surely is one of the most sought trekking destinations in Nepal.
 The snowcapped peaks, lush green forests, glacial lakes, old monasteries, stupas, and Sherpa culture along the way will surely leave you astonished.
 Needless to say, the sight of Mt.
 Everest (8848m), is something that will last for a lifetime.
 As you reach the Everest Base Camp, your heart will surely skip a beat and stir up your emotions.
-So, Everest Base Camp (EBC) Trek is a special journey not just to enjoy the Himalayas but for a mix of nature, culture, and welcoming people.
+So, Everest Base Camp (EBC) Trek is a special journey not just to enjoy the Himalayas but to a mix of nature, culture, and welcoming people.
 Here, Everest Base Camp Trek vs Other Treks in Nepal provides vest holiday travel tips.

 Choosing the best trek for you can be difficult so, here are some of the features of the EBC trek against other famous treks in Nepal.